-American Institute of Steel Construction is the governing body that certifies fabricators.
-There are multiple levels of certification, from simple bridges to complex bridges with fracture critical endorsements and sophisticated paint endorsements.
+AISC (American Institute of Steel Construction) is the governing body that certifies fabricators.
+There are multiple levels of certification, from simple bridges to advance bridges with fracture critical endorsements and sophisticated paint endorsements.

-AASHTO (American Association of Highway Transportation Officials) adopts specifications that are generally the controlling documents for the design and construction, including tolerances, of steel bridges.
-These documents include the AASHTO Standard Specifications for Highway Bridges, (3), and the AASHTO LRFD Bridge Design Specifications, 5th Edition (4) and the AASHTO LRFD Construction Specifications (5).
+AASHTO (American Association of State Highway and Transportation Officials) adopts specifications that are generally the controlling documents for the design and construction, including tolerances, of steel bridges.
+These documents include the AASHTO Standard Specifications for Highway Bridges, (3), and the AASHTO LRFD Bridge Design Specifications, 7th Edition (4) and the AASHTO LRFD Bridge Construction Specifications (5).

-ASTM (American Society of Testing and Materials) documents provide guidelines for acceptability of the material purchased.
+ASTM (American Society for Testing and Materials) documents provide guidelines for acceptability of the material purchased.
 These guidelines include, among others, dimensional tolerances, chemical compositions and tensile and yield strengths.

-The AASHTO/AWS D1.5 document (6) controls the welding, testing and quality assurance portions of the superstructure including tolerances of fabricated members.
+TheAASHTO/AWS (American Welding Society) D1.5 Bridge Welding Code (6) controls the welding, testing and quality assurance portions of the superstructure including tolerances of fabricated members.
 This document also contains the Fracture Control Plan for Non-Redundant Members.